Roald87/roald87.github.io/_posts/2022-05-24-twincat-bsd.md

 	3 packets transmitted, 3 packets received, 0.0% packet loss
 ```

 - In case it is not working, check your network adapter settings.
 Type **Ethernet settings** into the start menu and open it.
-Select **Change adapter options** and right-click **VirtualBox Host-Only Network** and click on **Properties**.
+Select **Change adapter options** and right-click **VirtualBox Host-Only Network** and select **Properties**.
 Make sure they are set to automatic.
 	{% picture 2022-tcbsd/ipv4_settings.png %}

 ## Installing Tc/BSD on VMware